BraadMartin/simple-graphql-api/readme.md

 	});

-As of 2/1/16 this plugin supports 3 of the 4 core WordPress resources: **Posts**, **Terms**, and **Comments**.
+Currently this plugin supports 3 of the 4 core WordPress resources: **Posts**, **Terms**, and **Comments**.
 Support for **Users** is planned but Users should really only be accessed with authenticated requests, and right now this plugin only offers a read-only interface (only GET requests), so this will likely come later as part of a larger push to add support for authenticated requests.

-As of 2/2/16 this plugin supports passing in the keyword 'default' as a field name, and this will correspond to default fields you can specify using the filters `simple_graphql_api_default_post_fields`, `simple_graphql_api_default_term_fields`, `simple_graphql_api_default_comment_fields`.
-This lets you build your custom objects in PHP on the server side, and all the same field names you would pass into the request as a query param are supported including custom fields.
-The default fields for each resource out of the box are:

-	Posts: ID, post_title
-	Terms: term_id, name
-	Comments: comment_ID, comment_author, comment_content

-Using the default keyword in your request might look like this:

-	/wp-json/graph/v1/posts/1?fields=default,some_custom_field

-Results in:

-	{
-	  "posts": [
-	    {
-	      "ID": 1,
-	      "post_title": {
-	        "raw": "Hello world!",
-	        "rendered": "Hello world!"
-	      },
-	      "some_custom_field": ""
-	    }
-	  ]
-	}

-You can see that you're not limited to getting the default fields back when you use the default keyword.
-You'll get back the default fields that you specify using the filters *and* you'll get back any additional fields that you pass in on the "fields" query param.
-This allows you to build your base object on the server side in PHP and add any additional fields to the object as needed from the client side.

 Terms and comments can be queried just like posts using the **/terms/** and **/comments/** endpoints: